 In the design world, office design is increasingly becoming a big deal.
-For some lucky agencies, long gone are the days of dull and drab cubicle spaces, with employers realising that creative surroundings can have a direct effect on their employees' creativity.
+For some creative agencies, long gone are the days of dull and drab cubicle spaces, with employers realising that creative surroundings can have a direct effect on their employees' creativity.
 They don't have to be located in famous buildings – a tranquil setting, games area, or amazing design office mural, there's something about these offices that is designed to help stir the creative juices.

 Here we showcase 16 awesome design offices, which have been developed to accommodate all the creative needs of an artistic workforce.
 Why would anyone consider working from home when they could be grafting in one of these?